Skip to content

 Easy

-- New!
-We Are One Voice – available for SAA choir and piano (also for SA or flexible 2-part choirs)
+- We Are One Voice – available for SAA choir and piano (also for SA or flexible 2-part choirs)

-- New!
-Loch Lomond for 2-part SA choir (could also be sung by women/men, or high/low voices) – first verse with easy harmony; second verse can be sung to the same harmony or to a slightly more challenging version.
+- Loch Lomond for 2-part SA choir (could also be sung by women/men, or high/low voices) – first verse with easy harmony; second verse can be sung to the same harmony or to a slightly more challenging version.
 Easy, 2 minutes.
 Single copies 50, PDF £10.

-- New!
-A Red Red Rose for 2-part SA choir.
+- A Red Red Rose for 2-part SA choir.
 Easy, 2 minutes.
 Single copies 50p, PDF £10.

 - Ye Banks and Braes for two-part choir – SA, SB or TB (or ST/AB).
-Please order this title from Spartan Press – click here to go to their website.
+Single copies 50p, PDF £10.

 - A Bicycle Wheel – a 3-part round, ideal for singing outdoors or at anything associated with bicycles!
 Pay what you want for this piece.